Joy-less/SystemCall/README.md

 CommandCallParser.Interpret("Enhance my 'Sword'!", Commands, RunCommand);
 ```

-Arguments are parsed as [HJSON](https://github.com/Joy-less/HjsonSharp), which is a flexible superset of JSON.
+Arguments are parsed as [JSON5](https://github.com/Joy-less/HjsonSharp), which is a superset of JSON.

 ## Defining Commands